All your frequently asked questions when renting a property answered, including information about rent guarantors, referencing and deposits.

 What is a tenancy agreement?

 A tenancy agreement is a contract signed by both the tenant and the landlord.
-It outlines all the rules to which both parties must comply.
+It outlines what has been agreed and all the terms to which both parties must comply during the tenancy.

 What is an inspection?